nrwl/nx/docs/shared/tutorials/angular-monorepo.md

 }
 ```

 Hence we can easily import them into other libraries and our Angular application.
-As an example, let's create and expose a `ProductListComponent` component from our `libs/products` library.
+As an example, let's create and expose a `ProductsComponent` component from our `libs/products` library.
 Either create it by hand or run

 ```shell
 nx g @nx/angular:component product-list --directory=libs/products/src/lib/product-list --standalone --export